 Dr Caleb H Wheeler is a Lecturer in Law at Middlesex University.
 He holds a BA in History from Kenyon College (1996-2000), a JD from Villanova University (2004-2007), a LLM from Utrecht University (2010-2011) and a PhD from Middlesex University (2015-2018).
 Dr Wheeler's research is in international human rights law and international criminal law with a particular focus on international criminal trials and their participants.
-His first book, The Right to be Present in International Criminal Law will be published in October 2018 (Brill).
+His first book, The Right to be Present At Trial In International Criminal Law was published in October 2018 (Brill).

 Learning & Teaching Interests

 Dr Wheeler teaches the Law of Contract (LLB), Legal Method (LLB), Legal Research Skills (LLM) and Dissertation (LLM).

 Wheeler, Caleb H. (2019) Unquestioned testimony: How the diminution of live testimony threatens the accused’s right to be present during international criminal trials.
 Cornell International Law Journal, 52 .
 ISSN 0010-8812 (Accepted/In press)

 Wheeler, Caleb H. (2018) Re-examining corporate liability at the International Criminal Court through the lens of the article 15 communication against Chiquita Brands International.
 Melbourne Journal of International Law, 19 (1). pp. 369-388.
 ISSN 1444-8602

 Wheeler, Caleb H. (2018) Rights in conflict: the clash between abolishing the death penalty and delivering justice to the victims.
 International Criminal Law Review, 18 (2). pp. 354-375.
 ISSN 1567-536X